FEISystems/ca-adpq-prototype/README.md

     JSON Data:
     http://ca-adpq-prototype.eastus2.cloudapp.azure.com/swagger/v1/swagger.json

-7. Complied with Section 508 of the Americans with Disabilities Act and WCAG 2.0
+### g.
+Complied with Section 508 of the Americans with Disabilities Act and WCAG 2.0

 GitHub Issues #48, #120, #121, #122, #123, and #185

 Section 508 of the Rehabilitation Act of 1973, as amended (29 U.S.C. § 794 (d)) provides accessibility guidelines for the development, procurement, maintenance, or use of Electronic and Information Technology (EIT).
 The amendment mandates that federal agencies must give disabled employees and members of the public access to information that is comparable to access available to others (Section 508 Law and Related Laws and Policies. (n.d.).
 Retrieved from https://www.section508.gov/content/learn/laws-and-policies).
 Based on Section 508 accessibility requirements, the U.S. Access Board established standards and guidelines as to how all federal agencies can ensure Section 508 compliance for web-based applications and information, software applications, operating systems, computers, telecommunication, multimedia products, documentation, and more.
 At FEi, Section 508 compliance is not an afterthought, and our team advocates for users with disabilities at every stage.
 When validating applications and documentation for Section 508 compliance, we address the concerns of individuals with disabilities by using manual and automated testing techniques to confirm full accessibility and usability.

 To ensure compliance without incurring refactoring costs, our team weaves Section 508 requirements into design, development, and testing at the beginning of every project.
 FEi also carefully considered the design of the prototype to ensure 508 compliance up to WCAG AA level through utilizing the following guidelines and technology:

 *   W3C accessibility recommendations
 *   WAI-ARIA (technology that makes advanced web applications accessible and usable to people with disabilities)